5 Life Coaching Tips To Reduce Stress & Anxiety During Times of Uncertainty

 If you put 100% effort into everything you do, you’ll achieve the best outcome possible.
 If you only put in 50% effort, guess what?
 The outcome will only be 50% of its potential.

-3. Maintain a positive mindset
+3. Maintain a positive attitude to reduce anxiety

-Entertaining negative thought patterns or unsubstantiated stories does not serve you and only perpetuates a bad mood.
-It takes awareness and practice to steer your mind to a more positive side of experiences but it is possible.
-Please check out my Udemy course ‘How To Think & Live Positively’ which shares eighteen tried and tested techniques to create and maintain a positive attitude.
+Continually choosing negative thought patterns or unsubstantiated mind stories does not serve you and only perpetuates a bad mood.
+It takes awareness and practice to focus your mind on the positive, but it is possible.
+And practice makes perfect.

+Also, check out my Udemy course ‘How To Think & Live Positively’ which shares eighteen tried and tested techniques to create and maintain a positive attitude.

-4. Let go of expectations
+4. Let go of expectations to reduce stress

-5. Drop the blame game
+5. Drop the blame game to reduce anxiety

 It is very easy to hang the blame on others.
 ‘This happened to me because he/she did that’ or ‘I can’t do X now because so and so did Y’.